Ryohskay/jekyll-theme-luke/index.markdown

 layout: home
 banner: /assets/images/kitty-cat-helps-at-work.jpg
+banner_alt: "Kitty Cat Helps At Work Photo by Patchanu Noree on Burst by Shopify"
-banner_text: "THE.
+on_banner_text: "THE.
 ONLY.
 TOOL.
 YOU.
 EVER.
 NEED."
+post_banner_text: "You see this, you get this."
 ---